Guide

 Full drift detection across the entire scope.
 Produces structured findings against the confirmed baseline.

-auditwalk scan run --profile full
+Example command: auditwalk scan run --profile full

 Runs a read-only scan of the current filesystem and saves the result as a versioned artifact.
 This command records what exists on the system at that moment, giving AuditWalk a concrete observation to review and preserve.
 A scan does not declare the system trusted; it creates the evidence from which trust can later be established.